HDrizzle/stack_machine/program_examples.md

 ```
 // Prepare GOTO latches
-PUSH 0x01// upper byte of end addr
+WRITE 0x01 GOTO-B// upper byte of end addr
-MOVE STACK-POP GOTO-B
-PUSH 0x02// lower byte of end addr
+WRITE 0x02 GOTO-A// lower byte of end addr
-MOVE STACK-POP GOTO-A

 // Pop boolean to be used for this if-statement from stack into ALU latch A
 MOVE STACK-POP ALU-A
-(NOT) MOVE ALU GOTO-DECIDE// Inverts byte and might execute GOTO to skip the contents of the if-statement
+MOVE (NOT) ALU GOTO-DECIDE// Inverts byte and might execute GOTO to skip the contents of the if-statement
+GOTO-IF
 /*
 Contents of if-statement
 */